-Shoebox PR was created in February 2014 when Kristine Schomaker started working with a friend who needed help getting press for an exhibition.
+Shoebox PR (now Shoebox Arts) was created in February 2014 when Kristine Schomaker started working with a friend who needed help getting press for an exhibition.
 Working as social media, marketing and advertising manager for the Brewery Artwalk Association and an artist herself, Kristine has been using social media and press to gain exposure for her own art and that of the artists she supports at the Brewery.
 She realized very fast how much artists were looking for help getting their work out to the public, media and galleries.
 Most artists want to focus on working in the studio rather than handling the business side of art.
 Kristine’s many years of administrative experience as well as her skills in leadership, organization, art history education and knowledge of the art world have given her the experience needed to help these artists gain greater exposure for their work so they can continue to create unhindered.

-The Shoebox PR Team:
+The Shoebox Arts Team: